RyanHolanda/tabnews-ios/README.md

 **SwiftUI**

 ## Install and Run
-To run this app on your machine is very easy, you can just download it and Build & Run
+To run this app on your machine is very easy.
+Just clone this repository, Build and Run the "TabNews" Target

+## Local run
+If you want to run the app on a local server:
+1. Run the "LocalServer" Target
+2. Run the "TabNews (Local)" Target

+Now You're running it locally :)